Domain Generalization using Causal Matching: Evaluation

-\xhdr{Chest X-ray.} We evaluate on a harder real-world dataset.
-We use Chest X-rays images from three different sources: NIH~\cite{wang2017chestx}, ChexPert~\cite{irvin2019chexpert} and RSNA~\cite{rsna}.
+\textbf{Chest X-rays.} We introduce a harder real-world dataset based on Chest X-ray images from three different sources: NIH~\cite{wang2017chestx}, ChexPert~\cite{irvin2019chexpert} and RSNA~\cite{rsna}.
 The task is to detect whether the image corresponds to a patient with Pneumonia (1) or not (0).
-For ease of interpretation, we balance the data such that there are equal number of images per class in each domain.
-To create spurious correlation, all images of class 0 in the training domains (NIH, ChexPert) are translated vertically downwards; no such translation is done for the test domain (RSNA).
+To create spurious correlation, all images of class 0 in the training domains are translated vertically downwards; while no such translation is done for the test domain.

 \xhdr{Model Selection.} While using a validation set from the test domain may improve classification accuracy, it goes against the problem motivation of generalization to unseen domains.
-Hence, we use only data from source domains to construct a validation set (except when explicitly mentioned in Table 3, to compare to past methods that use test domain validation).
+Hence, we use only data from source domains to construct a validation set (except when explicitly mentioned in Table 4, to compare to past methods that use test domain validation).